mass6/samciaramilaro-jekyll/_includes/about/en.md

 I currently work as a Lead Developer at **Kontainer.com**, a company providing the market leading Digital Asset Management system in Scandinavia.
 I spend the majority of my time working on improving our application, and extending our team's TDD skills.
-Currently working on implementing the next version of our JSON API.
+I'm currently working on implementing the next version of our JSON API.

 Originally from Southern California, and relocated to Denmark in 2006.
 I do miss the weather, but I find the overall lifestyle and culture in Denmark suits me well.
 When I'm not coding, I'm usually cooking, or cleaning up the mess I just made while cooking.

+🍕 Make of pizza.
-I make a mean Sicilian pizza.
-Lover of tacos.
-Father of three wonderful children.
+🌮 Lover of tacos.
+🧡 Father of three wonderful children.

 <hr/>
 <div class="pager caption">